bsstephan/buildable-stick-system/README.md

 * Left and right (non-overhang) bottom panels: **$6.80 USD** (135.99g each, as of 2024-02-22)
 * Miscellaneous mounting plates, decorative plates, etc.: **~$1.83 USD** (~73g, as of 2024-02-22)
 * 8 16mm M4 bolts to connect the frames: **$0.72 USD** (you can get a pack of 100 on Amazon for $9, as of 2023-09-12)
+    * These are only necessary if you are using the whole frames, but as a heads up, the material cost of the pieces-based interconnect piece costs around $1, so it's roughly a wash since that's also a frame wall.
 * 8 M4 flange nuts to connect the frames: **$0.68 USD** (you can get a pack of 100 on Amazon for $8.50, as of 2023-09-12)
 * 4 10mm M3 bolts to connect Neutrik D plates to frames: **$0.40 USD** (you can get a pack of 100 on Amazon for $10, as of 2023-09-12)